France ~ Pyrenees & Pays Basque

 4 and 5 nights riding from place to place in the French Basque country and northern Spain.
 Available April to October with set dates for different routes.
 Suitable for intermediate riders and above

-What is it like We offer a number of different routes, exciting opportunities to join your French guide on an exploration of the border country, either based around the village of Sare in south-west France or heading across the border into Spain to explore the River Aragon, Sos del Rey and the Bardenas Desert in Navarra.
-The essence of all rides, rather than a finely tuned hour-by-hour itinerary, is 'map, compass and the spirit of adventure!'.
-You are in the expert hands of Emmanuel, a bi-lingual professional riding guide who was brought up in the area and has years of experience to his name.
-He and his wife Sylvie are delightful, interesting companions who bring together insiders' knowledge, enthusiasm and well-loved, well-schooled horses.
+What is it like We like to think of these rides as exciting opportunities to join your French guide, Emmanuel, on an exploration of the border country .
+Some rides are based around his home village of Sare in south-west France; others head across the border into Spain to explore the River Aragon, Sos del Rey and the Bardenas Desert in Navarra.
+The essence of the latter in particular, rather than a finely tuned hour-by-hour itinerary, is 'map, compass and the spirit of adventure!'.
+Emmanuel is a bi-lingual professional riding guide who was brought up in the area and spent his youth exploring by horse.
+He instills confidence, and he and his wife Sylvie are delightful, interesting companions who bring together insiders' knowledge, enthusiasm, a love of good local food and wine, nature, history, architecture and above all, well-loved, well-schooled horses.

 Who does it suit Anyone who wants to get 'under the skin' of this part of France & Spain, who can put themselves in the hands of their guide and has a spirit of discovery.
 Don't expect a detailed plan; expect good horses, interesting companions, good local food, good local wines and to really get to know the area you are in